bugcrowd/adama/README.md

 end
 ```

 Including the `Adama::Command` module extends the class with the `.call` class method.
-So you would execute this command like so:
+So you would execute the command like this:

 ```ruby
 DestroyCylons.call(captain: :apollo)